Marciocheudon/gtav-verify-md5/README.md

-# gtav-verify-md5
+gtav-verify-md5
-🐍 A python script to check the game's GTA V md5 files if any are corrupted, it will warn you, just download it from the internet and change it. 🐍
+🐍 A Python script to check GTA V's MD5 files.
+If any are corrupted, it will warn you.
+Just download the correct file from the internet and replace it. 🐍

 GTA V File Integrity Checker
 This Python script is used to verify the integrity of GTA V game files.
 It compares MD5 codes of .rpf files against a predefined list to ensure the files are not corrupted.